springfall2008/batpred/docs/config-yml-settings.md

 - **clock_skew** - Skews the local time that Predbat uses (from AppDaemon), will change when real-time actions happen e.g. triggering a discharge.
 - **predbat_battery_capacity_nominal** - When enabled Predbat uses the reported battery size from the Nominal field rather than from the normal GivTCP reported size.
 If your battery size is reported wrongly maybe try turning this on and see if it helps.
-- **inverter_battery_rate_min** - Can be set to model the inverter not actually totally stopping discharging or charging the battery (value in watts).
-- **inverter_reserve_max** - Global, sets the maximum reserve % that maybe set to the inverter, the default is 100.
-Can be set to 99 to workaround some gen2 inverters which refuse to be set to 100.
 - **car_charging_now** - Can be used to workaround Ohme issue with Intelligent where the plan is not published, see [Planned car charging](#planned-car-charging)

+- **inverter_battery_rate_min** - One per inverter (optional), set in watts, when set models a "bug" in the inverter firmware in some models where if charge or discharge rates are set to 0 you actually get a small amount of charge or discharge.
+Recommended setting is 200 for Gen 1 hybrids with this issue.

+- **inverter_reserve_max** - Global, sets the maximum reserve % that maybe set to the inverter, the default is 98 as some Gen 2 inverters and
+AIO firmware versions refuse to be set to 100.
+Comment the line out or set to 100 if your inverter allows setting to 100%.

+# Some batteries tail off their charge rate at high soc%
+  # enter the charging curve here as a % of the max charge rate for each soc percentage.
+  # the default is 1.0 (full power)
+  # The example below is from GE 9.5kwh battery with latest firmware and gen1 inverter
+  #battery_charge_power_curve:
+  #  91 : 0.91
+  #  92 : 0.81
+  #  93 : 0.71
+  #  94 : 0.62
+  #  95 : 0.52
+  #  96 : 0.43
+  #  97 : 0.33
+  #  98 : 0.24
+  #  99 : 0.24
+  #  100 : 0.24

 ## Balance Inverters